-Sanctions and interventions are issued when a student is found responsible for a violation of the Bradley University sexual misconduct policy.
-Sanctions are designed to eliminate the misconduct, prevent its recurrence, educate the student, and remedy its effects.
+Sanctions and interventions are issued when an employee is found responsible for a violation of the Bradley University sexual misconduct policy.
+Sanctions are designed to eliminate the misconduct, prevent its recurrence, educate the employee, and remedy its effects.
 Some behavior is so harmful to the University community or so detrimental to the educational environment that it may require removal from University activities or the University.
 If necessary, the University may take interim actions at any point in the process.
-Sanctions can include, but are not limited to censure, disciplinary probation, restrictive disciplinary probation, suspension, disciplinary dismissal, restrictions, active/educational sanctions, conduct fines/fees, and other sanctions or interventions.
+Substantiated claims of harassment or sexual harassment may result in the full range of discipline available under Bradley's policies, from a reprimand to immediate termination.
+The penalty in a given case will depend on all relevant facts and circumstances.